Model

 the domain.

-This keyword is deprecated as domains shall be explicitely specified by specialisation.
+This keyword is deprecated as domains shall be explicitly specified by specialisation.

 @Domain "Fuel";